persons with disabilities

 Accessibility for Ontarians with Disabilities Act, Accessibility Standards PolicyPro, AODA, Benefits policies, CAN/CSA-Z1003-13/BNQ 9700-803/2013, CSA, Disability, Employee Relations policies, employer’s general duty to protect workers from harm in the workplace, employment policies, Employment Principles, Health and safety policies, HR practices, Human Resources PolicyPro, Integrated Accessibility Standards Regulation, mental health, Mental illness, national standard, Pay and Performance policies, persons with disabilities, policies, policies and processes, PolilcyPro, prevention, procedures, promotion and resolution, promotion of mental health, psychological health and safety in the workplace, psychological health and safety system, Standards Council of Canada, the following workplace policies may be of particular relevance to the prevention of psychological health and safety issues, The Human Resources Advisor

-February 13, 2013 Adam Gorley Accessibility Standards, Employee Relations, HR Policies and Procedures, Human Resources, Human Rights, Integrated Accessibility Regulation,
+February 13, 2013 Adam Gorley Accessibility Standards, Employee Relations, HR Policies and Procedures, Human Resources, Human Rights, Integrated Accessibility Regulation

 In January, I wrote about how large organizations in Ontario must prepare multi-year accessibility plans to comply with the Accessibility for Ontarians with Disabilities Act (by 2014).
 Well, those organizations (50+ employees) have also got to develop and implement relevant policies by 2014 as well, and that’s going to arrive sooner than you think.
 Small organizations (1–49 employees) have until 2015 to prepare policies.